-You’ll gain a skillset combining advanced structural techniques and interpreting seismic data, an understanding of structural systems in time and space, and an appreciation of both the geological and geophysical constraints of seismic interpretation and model building and the associated uncertainties
+You will gain a skillset combining advanced structural techniques and interpretation and assimilation of sub-surface data, an understanding of structural systems in time and space, at a geodynamic, basin and resource scale.
+You will develop an appreciation of both the geological and geophysical constraints of sub-surface interpretation and model building and the associated uncertainties

-- Access high-spec computing facilities and industry-standard software.
+Access high-spec computing facilities and industry-standard software.

 Course contact details

-- Admissions Team
+- Postgraduate Admissions Team

 - +44 (0)113 343 8109